-The U.S. Bureau of Labor Statistics predicted a 9% increase in jobs for postsecondary education administrators from 2014-2024.
-In May 2015, the mean annual wage for postsecondary education administrators, which includes several different positions, including provosts, deans and registrars, was $102,610.
-Education administrators who worked for elementary and secondary schools made an average of $92,940 per year.
-They were expected to see only a 6% increase in jobs, lower than the national average for all occupations.
+The U.S. Bureau of Labor Statistics predicted a 7% increase in jobs for postsecondary education administrators from 2018-2028.
+In May 2018, the mean annual wage for postsecondary education administrators, which includes several different positions, including provosts, deans and registrars, was $111,210.
+Education administrators who worked for elementary and secondary schools made an average of $98,750 per year.
+They were expected to see only a 4% increase in jobs, about as fast as the national average for all occupations.

 Licensure and Continuing Education Information

 Many educational administrative positions require state licensure in addition to advanced degrees.
 Many states require principals, vice principals and superintendents to pass a written exam and complete a supervised internship.
 Administrative positions at the postsecondary level don't require licensure, but applicants usually need extensive work experience to be hired.